karatelabs/karate/README.md

 ```

 ### Quickstart
 It may be easier for you to use the Karate Maven archetype to create a skeleton project with one command.
-You can then skip the next few sections, as the `pom.xml`, recommended directory structure and starter files would be created for you.
+You can then skip the next few sections, as the `pom.xml`, recommended directory structure, sample test and [JUnit 5](#junit-5) runners - will be created for you.

 > If you are behind a corporate proxy, or especially if your local Maven installation has been configured to point to a repository within your local network, the command below may not work.
 One workaround is to temporarily disable or rename your Maven [`settings.xml`](https://maven.apache.org/settings.html) file, and try again.